 “Guide thine heart in the way.” - Proverbs 23:19

-This can take time to become consistent; you might find yourself wholeheartedly loving God as you worship and surrender, and later in the day you might find yourself being selfish.
-Yet the more that we intentionally focus on Jesus, the more consistency we will have in living with pure hearts.
+This can take time to become consistent; you might find yourself wholeheartedly loving God as you worship and surrender, and later in the day you might be selfish.
+Yet the more we intentionally focus on Jesus, the more consistency we will have in living with pure hearts.

-We are sanctified by truth (John 17:17), so we must take time to intentionally let the truth sink into our hearts.
+We are sanctified by truth (John 17:17), so we must take time to let truth sink into our hearts.

-It is said that we are able to change our beliefs by focusing, or meditating, on the truth in a few ways: (1) speaking out loud, (2) repeating, and (3) falling asleep while listening to something relevant.
-I would add that we also direct our hearts with the conscious choices we make in life; as Jesus said, “Where your treasure is, there will your heart be also.”
+We can change our beliefs by meditating on truth: (1) speaking out loud, (2) repeating, (3) falling asleep while listening to something relevant.
+We also direct our hearts with conscious choices, as Jesus said, “Where your treasure is, there will your heart be also.”

-It can help to have set times of the day when you practice the things mentioned above, to let truth sink into your heart.
-To truly “keep your heart with all diligence,” you will need to make it part of your routine.
+It helps to have set times to practice letting truth sink into your heart.
+To “keep your heart with all diligence,” make it part of your routine.

-Since emotions are of the heart, look for ways to influence your emotions in ways that promote passion for God and others.
-While we don’t follow our emotions, we can lead our emotions in the right direction.
-Singing is an excellent way to direct your emotions to God.
+Since emotions are of the heart, influence them to promote passion for God and others.
+We don’t follow emotions, but we can lead them.
+Singing is an excellent way to direct emotions to God.

-Make sure you don’t simply go on with life as usual, but start a habit of “keeping your heart” intentionally.
+Don’t go on with life as usual; start a habit of “keeping your heart” intentionally.

 “And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.”
 Deuteronomy 6:5